 When we are between our teens and mid adulthood, we often think: “I am invincible!
 I can do anything.
 I am strong.
 I have unlimited energy.”
-After all, usually nothing happens (that we can see) when we participate in risky behavior at that age.
+After all, usually nothing happens (that we can see) when we participate in risky activities at that age.
 It takes getting older before we realize, “I screwed up!”

 Where Did My Youth Go